Italy–Poland relations: 21st century

 In 2003, both countries supported the Invasion of Iraq by a US-led coalition.
 Poland took part in the invasion operations, Italy only in the post-invasion occupation of Iraq.

 The Day of the Siege: September Eleven 1683 is a Polish–Italian movie directed by Renzo Martinelli about the Battle of Vienna.

 Polish soldiers are part of the Allied Joint Force Command Naples based in southern Italy.

 In 2019, Italian Deputy Prime Minister Matteo Salvini arrived in Warsaw to discuss a political alliance between the two nations ahead of the upcoming 2019 European Parliament election.
 The idea was met with "satisfaction" from Jarosław Kaczyński, the leader of the Polish ruling party.

 A conference celebrating the centenary of diplomatic relations between Italy and Poland was held in Rome in 2019.
 The conference was attended by professors and diplomats from both countries, who described Polish-Italian relations as "excellent".

 Following the outbreak of the COVID-19 pandemic in Italy, in March 2020, in gesture of solidarity with Italy, the Italian flag was displayed as an illumination at the Polish Presidential Palace in Warsaw, and Italy's name was illuminated on the National Stadium in Warsaw.
-Also, in effort to help Italy, Poland sent 15 doctors and paramedics to Brescia in March 2020, and then sent medical supplies to Italy, beginning with 20,000 litres of Polish-produced disinfectants sent to Veneto on April 7, 2020.
+Also, in an effort to help Italy, Poland sent 15 doctors and paramedics to Brescia in March 2020, and then sent medical supplies to Italy, beginning with 20,000 litres of Polish-produced disinfectants sent to Veneto on April 7, 2020.